Katrina and the Waves: Downturn and surprise comeback winning Eurovision (1990–1997)

 Throughout the 1990s, Katrina and the Waves recorded fairly steadily, though most releases were available only in continental Europe and/or Canada, and they issued no charting singles.
 They also recorded the song "We Gotta Get Out of This Place" with Eric Burdon for the TV series China Beach in 1990.

-On 3 May 1997, the band won the 1997 Eurovision Song Contest for the United Kingdom with the song "Love Shine a Light".
-The song won by a then-record margin of 70 points over the Irish runner-up.
+On 3 May 1997, the band won the Eurovision Song Contest 1997 for the United Kingdom with the song "Love Shine a Light".
+The song was written years earlier to celebrate an anniversary of a local branch of Samaritans; one of the members of the charity organization suggested the song be submitted.
+Although the band had nearly forgotten about the song, never releasing it on an album because it "felt too Eurovision-y", the band eventually submitted it last-minute.
+The song won the contest by a then-record margin of 70 points over the Irish runner-up.
 "Love Shine a Light" became Katrina and the Waves' biggest-ever UK hit, peaking at no. 3 in the UK Singles Chart.

 In a 2020 interview, Katrina Leskanich revealed that, as an American national winning the Eurovision Song Contest for the UK, she was the target of criticism, with some people arguing that UK should have instead sent an English singer to the contest; she also claimed she was asked if she could "try and talk like an English person".
+Leskanich had moved to the UK in 1976, at the age of 16, and had lived in the UK for more than two decades by the time of her Eurovision appearance.